scottnorton-io/PCI-Aware-System-Design-Training-Assistant/lesson/week-3.md

 > “Next time, we’ll follow the logs.
 We’ll look at what’s recorded, how to detect incidents, and how logging ties to accountability and incident response.”

 ---

-Would you like this script exported to PDF or paired with a live worksheet + diagram annotation guide?
-I can also prep slides or a whiteboard version for interactive sessions.